SolarLune/tetra3d/readme.md

 	// should be called once per frame before drawing your *Scene. g.Camera.Clear()

-	// Render your Scene from the camera.
+	// Now we'll render the Scene from the camera.
 The Camera's ColorTexture will then
 	// hold the result.

 	// We pass both the Scene and the Models because 1) the Scene influences
 	// how Models draw (fog, for example), and 2) we may not want to render
 	// all Models.
-We might want to filter out some Models.
-You can do this with
+We might want to filter out some Models, which you can do with
 	// g.Scene.FilterModels().
 	g.Camera.Render(g.Scene, g.Scene.Models)